Yifeeeeei/Yifeeeeei/README.md

 A webpage app for simulate drinking milk tea (or other stuff).

-Place your order and tip your phone for a drink!
+Place your order and tip your phone for a drink [here](https://yifeeeeei.github.io/MilkTeaSimulator/)!

 ## Monkey